To facilitate troubleshooting, Deployment Automation enables you to impersonate other users and view information on behalf of those users.

 Requirements and limitations

-Consider the following requirements and limitations for user impersonation:
+The following requirements and limitations apply to user impersonation:

 To impersonate a user, you need the Impersonate user permission.
 Administrators have this permission by default.
 For details, see Server roles and system security.